-If we were able to go back in time and talk to our 25-year-old selves, what advice would we give?
+If we were able to go back in time and talk to our 25-year-old selves, what career advice would we give?
 Just in case a time machine ever comes along, this is the career advice I would give my 25-year-old self.

 1. A career is a marathon, not a sprint: Chill.
 When we are younger we tend to be impatient.
 As you get older you realise there is no real rush.
 Life, and the careers we pursue to fill it and pay the bills, needs to be approached on a long-term basis.
 If you sprint, you will wear out or start to resent work that you previously enjoyed.
 Allow yourself time to breathe and grow.
 Things will come if you work hard and allow yourself time to improve.
 Always rushing leaves you empty, and tired.
 It is fine to give yourself permission to take some time in the slow lane.
 You will find yourself seeing things on the journey that you didn’t realise were there.